mikkurogue/zzls/README.md

 A fast Zig language server written in Rust, targeting Zig 0.16.x.

+## Disclaimer;
+This is AI slop.
+Do not be fooled by the readme that this is actually functioning, it is slop and should not be taken seriously nor used by anyone in any real context.

 ## Features

 - **Diagnostics** via `zig ast-check` (fast syntax) and `zig build-exe -fno-emit-bin` (full semantic)